kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 ### Goals

-* Improve querability of most common logs in Kubernetes by standardizing log message and references to Kubernetes objects (Pods, Nodes etc.)
+* Make most common logs more queryable by standardizing log message and references to Kubernetes objects (Pods, Nodes etc.)
 * Enforce log structure by introduction of new klog methods that could be used to generate structured logs.
 * Propose reasonable scope of migration:
   * Executable within SIG-instrumentation resources